 - Never accept offerings or gifts from the Fey, unless you wish to be indebted to them

-- Not all Fey care about favors, use your best judgement about a Fey’s instinct and nature
+- Not all Fey care about favors, use your best judgment about a Fey’s instinct and nature

 - Fey are true to their very nature, the best way to remain true is to have 3-4 key characteristics or words that embody them, like “fiery, ice personified, as firm as an oak tree”